patrickcurl/Laravel4withSentry2andAssetPipeline/readme.md

 ## Laravel 4 with Sentry 2 - Version 2.0
+This is a fork of [L4withSentry](https://github.com/rydurham/L4withSentry) upgraded to Laravel 4.2 with full support for Mailgun/Mandrill driver methods of sending email (added Guzzle to composer), and with Codesleeve Asset Pipeline fully integrated as well.

 This is a demo of [Sentry 2](https://github.com/cartalyst/sentry) integrated with [Laravel 4](https://github.com/laravel/laravel/tree/develop) and [Bootstrap 3.0](http://getbootstrap.com).
 This repo is intended to be for reference only - if you want to use this code in your own app I suggest using [Sentinel](https://github.com/rydurham/Sentinel) - a laravel pacakge based on this repo.